dylan-lang/opendylan/documentation/intro-dylan/source/why-dylan.rst

 Dylan's greatest weaknesses are its lack of a battle-hardened compiler and IDE, and a large user base (and hence a large set of libraries).
-However, the compiler and IDE themselves are written in Dylan so there *is* somewhere around one million lines of Dylan code.
+However, the compiler and IDE themselves are written in Dylan so there *are* several hundred thousand lines of Dylan code.
 You probably want to consider very carefully before using Open Dylan for mission critical code.